Wenge wood is one of the more popular types of wood used for the creation of furniture, paneling, and veneer.

 - Turned Objects

-Also, because of lack of availability, Wenge wood is quite expensive.
+Also, because of the lack of availability, Wenge wood is quite expensive.

 You can find the wood in veneer sheets along with wide boards but expect to pay a premium price for the wood.